induane/asinine-website/topics/articles/editorial/article_29.rst

 Angst for that which has been lost to time or history, fear of change or the unknown, a preference for any past over the present or future is the hallmark of the decay of entropy inside us.
 As we age and believe we become wiser, there are those who become tired.
 Cynical.
 Resistant to change.
-Prefer for that which worked in the past.
+Prefer that which worked in the past.
 They complain about the state of things rather than building the future.
 They argue about the accuracy of their world views (I guess just like ole curmudgeon me is doing now).

 I implore you all to instead look forward.
 Learn from the past but do not cling to it.
 Don't assume that there are no solutions to obstacles you cannot see beyond.
 Avoid hubris.
+Don't spend time complaining.
 And above all, be a builder.
 Put your energy into producing more order.
 Find things that fill you with awe and wonder; these fuel optimism.
 Avoid the degenerate effects of those that bring you down and avoid the easy but narcissistic egotistical need to correct the world view of others.

-I genuinely believe the way to accept each moment, to love life, to experience the richness and diversity of experience which our fleeting existence has to offer, to really be alive, requires a bias towards hope.
+I genuinely believe the way to accept each moment, to love life, to experience the richness and diversity of experience which our fleeting existence has to offer, to really be alive—requires a bias towards hope.